KalinYonts/CS396/ReadMe.txt

 12. Once webpages are written and linked, run the python server.
 Navigate to the IP address of your RPi and test the website functionality.

-13. For additional functions added in Phase II, update your files or re-download the source code from the GitHub repository.
+13. For additional functions added in Phase II & III, update your files or re-download the source code from the GitHub repository. https://github.com/KalinYonts/CS396

 **In the event of errors, refer to the GitHub repository to review the code examples for this project.